Your search for * has returned 100 entries

 galili

-n. term referring to young things, young children
+n. young children

 gaugau